 - whether there are sensitivities between the authorities in the various jurisdictions, for example, whether one authority is taking precedence, and if so whether the other authorities accept that position.

 The existence of the principle of double jeopardy means that a corporation cannot be prosecuted a second time in the UK for the same or similar offences on the same facts following a legitimate acquittal or conviction, or other appropriate disposal, such as a DPA, by a UK court.
-European law also extends double jeopardy principles in cross-border cases within the European Union.
+European law extends double jeopardy principles in cross-border cases within the EU.

 However, the protections for corporates worldwide in relation to double jeopardy principles are more varied and likely to be an area of discussion with law enforcement authorities when a corporate is involved in cross-border investigations in multiple jurisdictions.
 If the predicate offending has been disposed of in one jurisdiction, double jeopardy will not preclude UK authorities from prosecuting ancillary or incidental offences, such as record-keeping or money laundering offences that occurred in the UK.
 Nevertheless, there is scope to engage with international regulators with close ties to UK enforcement agencies or mutual legal assistance arrangements with the UK (or both) to ensure that, in practice, one agency takes primary responsibility for the investigation and enforcement, to avoid any undue prejudice when a case spans multiple jurisdictions.
 Notwithstanding this, frequently corporates will be expected to respond to enquiries simultaneously from agencies inside and outside the UK, and there are no general, formal rights on the part of a company to seek to stay a UK investigation pending the outcome of a foreign investigation or set of criminal proceedings that may have commenced prior to the UK law enforcement agencies becoming involved.